pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 managers.
 This technique ensures that whenever an aggregate command returns successfully, any events will already have been successfully placed in both the aggregate's and the application's sequence.
-This approach provides simplicity and perfect accuracy, at the cost of a limit to throughput: aggregate commands will experience concurrency errors if they attempt to record events simultaneously with others (in which case they will need to be retried).
+This approach provides simplicity and perfect accuracy, at the cost of an upper limit to rate as with records can be
+written: aggregate commands will experience concurrency errors if they attempt to record events simultaneously with others (in which case they will need to be retried).